Hasib-17/Competetive_Programming/README.md

-This section contains such important templete or codes of algorithm
+This section contains such important templete or codes of CP algorithm